Bug report #15809

-#2 Updated by Randal Hale almost 3 years ago
+#2 Updated by Randal Hale over 4 years ago

 I would expect that if both the QPJ and PRJ are missing QGIS is going to have to guess.
 I would assume (and I could be completely wrong) that QGIS will pull information from either the QPJ or the PRJ if either one is present.
 I guess that is what has me confused.
 If both the QPJ and PRJ are removed I would expect unknown.